amazon-science/wqa-contextual-qa/README.md

 | `doc_id`| an univoke index of the document | no | 32531672372
 | `label` | the output class, 1 good answer 0 else |  yes | 1

-If your dataset is stored in a `csv` or `tsv` file with the columns described in the previous table, you can simply read it
+If your dataset is stored in a `csv` file with the columns described in the previous table, you can simply read it

 ```
-from coala.loaders import read_dataset
+from coala.loader import read_dataset
 data = read_dataset(path_to_my_file)
 ```